 () Histoire des artistes vivants, français et étrangers, peintres, sculpteurs, architectes, graveurs, photographes : études d'après nature, Paris: E. Blanchard, pp. 27 Retrieved on /Wikimedia Commons

 When: Today at the National Gallery of Art, open 10 a.m.- 5 p.m.

-Where: East Building, Upper Level, Bridge, the National Gallery of Art, between Third and Ninth streets at Constitution Avenue, N.W., Washington, D.C.
+Where: The main floor of the West Building between Third and Ninth streets at Constitution Avenue, N.W., Washington, D.C.
 On the Mall.